netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    of the target data node because the client does not have any control over this external data.

-   In the following dummy example, it is okay to augment the "interface" entry with "mandatory-leaf" because the augmentation depends on support for "some-new-iftype".
+   In the following sample, it is okay to augment the "interface" entry with "mandatory-leaf" because the augmentation depends on support for "some-new-iftype".
 The old client does not know about this type, so it would never select this type; therefore, it would